We supply quality systems and service for any domestic, development, commercial or agricultural project you may be planning...

 We DO NOT believe that using a "direct style" sales agent is the correct way to conduct a site survey.
 Typically they will not carry out a full survey of the property, roof structure or even go up a ladder to take accurate shading information.
 Their only concern seems to be getting the sale and the commission that follows.
 Go Green Systems DO NOT employ any sales agents, nor do we pay our surveyors commission.
 We will undertake a full survey looking at every aspect of the installation, take digital shading analysis, answer any questions you may have, show you information on the correct way to install your system, and then return to our office to compile your quotation before we either email or post it to you.
 This way you can be sure that the output predictions and investment return figures are correct, and more importantly you get to make the decision in your own time without feeling pressured in any way.

-The panels and mounting system must be MCS accredited, consumers sometimes forget the importance of the mounting system!
+The panels and mounting system must be MCS accredited, consumers sometimes forget the importance of the mounting system (and especially how it is installed).

-Inverters do not need to be MCS accredited but they must comply with the standard G83/2 or G59/3.
+Inverters do not need to be MCS accredited but they must comply with the standard G98 or G99 respectively.
 Generation meters must conform to IEC62053.

 If your building is listed you are likely to require listed building consent.
 This is becoming easier to obtain due to new government guidelines, particularly if the roof is not visible from the road.